tencentyun/TSR/Android 接入指南.md

 // Create a TSRPass object with the desired algorithm type.
 TSRPass tsrPass = new TSRPass(TSRPass.TSRAlgorithmType.PROFESSIONAL);

-// Before initializing the TSRPass, configure the maximum input resolution for super-resolution processing.
-// This configuration step is crucial as it helps to allocate memory and optimize performance.
-// Here, we set the maximum resolution to 1920x1920 pixels.
-TSRPass.TSRInitStatusCode configStatus = tsrPass.configureProSRMaxInputResolution(1920, 1920);

 // The code below must be executed in the same glThread.
 //----------------------GL Thread---------------------//